 This option lets you enable or disable the universal serial bus (USB) port on your system board.
-If you do not have a USB device plugged into this port, disable the port to release system resources.
-The Disabled setting releases I/O ports and interrupts so they can be assigned to other devices.
+If you do not have a USB device plugged into either of the connectors for the USB port, disable the port to release system resources.
+The Disabled setting releases an I/O address and an interrupt so they can be assigned to other devices.